Causes of Reading DifficultyOptilexia

 To stop the guessing, you have to provide an engaging way to get the learner sounding out words instead.
 That routes the reading through the correct visual-to-auditory pathways, instead of a reliance on the visual memory.

-With TVP the entertaining visual trainertext characters represent each sound in English and help the child to identify the correct decode quickly and easily.
+With trainertext the entertaining visual characters (pictophones) represent each sound in English and help the child to identify the correct decode quickly and easily.
 They can then blend those sounds together to form the right word.
 By doing a short session each day, they are usually reading accurately and confidently in 60-90 days.

 Our Easyread System sets this decoding reset in a fun, online environment that combines games with daily reading in the Easyread library zone.
 Structured lessons walk children through the basics of decoding and blending and then move on to fluency, spelling, and comprehension.
 Detailed progress monitoring all the way through makes sure that every child achieves the aim.
 We currently only have 1 to 2 child per year struggling to show significant improvement and with a bit of more intensive support from us, they then usually get back on track too.